yzAlvin/manual/src/practice/fizz_buzz.md

 common programming problem

-output first 100 fizz buzz numbers
+program to output first 100 fizz buzz numbers

 * any number divisible by three is replaced by the word `fizz`
 * any number divisible by five by the word `buzz`